watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 8: 2017-Jan-00

+**Today's Progress** Was bad today.
+Instead of fixing my scraper to cope with malformed / inconsistently formed PDFs which break it when I try to process one, I jumped to another scraping programme for a bit of a change.

+**Thoughts** I must come back to the first project tomorrow.
+No excuses.

 ### Day 7: 2017-Jan-08

 **Today's Progress** Moved the code to drop and create SQL tables to a function, and commented out the call to it to stop existing data being lost.
 Started to create a routine to convert old performance reports.
 I have one downloaded.
 I have been promised others.